paulipa/sico-wiki/community/coalition-corporations/xasar.md

 <h1 style="text-align:center">
 	Welcome to Xa'sar
 	</h1>

 <h2 style="text-align:center">
-  Silent Coalition's Premiere Nullsec PVP Corporation.
+  Silent Coalition's Premiere Nullsec PVP Corporation
 	</h2>

 <p style="text-align:center">
   We are a fun loving nullsec based PVP corp and a proud member of Evictus.
 	</p>

 <br>

 ## We can offer you